amitbdj14/Customer-Verification-KYC-DApp/README.md

 $ truffle migrate --reset You must migrate the verification smart contract each time your restart ganache.

 # Step 5.
 Configure Metamask
-See free video tutorial for full explanation of these steps:

 Unlock Metamask
 Connect metamask to your local Etherum blockchain provided by Ganache.